TriMetric Frequently Answered Questions

 When equalization is complete, it is often recommended to be a good time to check water levels in each cell.
 Add water to get them within 1/8 inch or so of the maximum water level marker in each cell.
 The reason for doing it at this time is to avoid overfilling because the water level tends to be the highest when batteries are well charged.
 Don’t fill them more than the indicated level indicator.
 Never fill to the very top.

-C6.
+Q6.
 Will your SC-2030 solar charger or TM-2030 battery monitor work with Lithium batteries?
-Click for answer

-Set “Capacity” (P3) = the amp hour capacity of the battery set.
+Set “Capacity” P3 = capacity of the battery bank.

-AM Solar also recommends that temperature compensation which is recommended for lead acid batteries NOT be used for lithium.
+Temperature compensation (recommended for lead acid batteries) are NOT be used for lithium.
 This means that you do not have to buy the optional temperature sensor and you should not connect it to the SC-2030 charger.

-C7.
+Q7.
 My SC-2030 solar charger seems not to be charging my batteries, even though there is plenty of solar.
-It often just stays in float, and the voltage doesn't go up to the absorb voltage for my batteries.
-What's wrong?
-Click for answer
+It often just stays in float, and the voltage doesn’t go up to the absorb voltage for my batteries.
+What’s wrong?

 If the SC-2030 appears not to be charging and it is staying in “float” despite much available solar, the most likely reason is that you are not using the batteries much–so the batteries don’t need much (if any) charging.
 If you would like to see it charge more, then use enough energy from your batteries so that the “% full” display goes BELOW 98% during the night– at least down to 97%, and preferably down to 90% or so.
 The next day after that it should charge- and the voltage should go up into the “absorb” voltage.
 If you only discharge to 97% it won’t stay at the absorb voltage long–only enough to make up 100% of what you used the night before, plus about 10% overcharge beyond that (depending on your P20 setting)–which might only take a very short time.
 The SC-2030 is designed not to overcharge batteries that have an abundance of solar energy and are not being used very much.

-D1.Which shunt should I use in my system?
-Click for answer
+Q1.Which shunt should I use in my system?

 The two choices are the 500 Amp/50mV shunt or 100 Amp/100mV shunt.
 The most common choice is the 500A/50mV shunt.
 The deciding factors are the MAXIMUM amps that you will either charge or discharge with your system, and the highest “amps” resolution that you want to see on your meter.
 Usually this is determined by your maximum loads on the battery.